The Not-So-Hidden Cost of Erosion

 As the Director of Producer Programs, Ryan leads AgSpire’s work to build supply shed networks of producers who are interested in participating in Scope 3 carbon programs.
 Ryan brings 20 years of experience in the ag industry, working directly with producers in sales roles at companies that include Cargill, Elanco, DSM, and Millborn Seeds.
 A 2001 graduate of South Dakota State University, Ryan holds a B.S. degree in Animal Science.
 He and his Family live at rural Lake Preston, SD, where they are active in a family livestock farm.

-First Practices Implemented Under USDA Climate-Smart Commodities Programs
+First Practices Implemented Under Partnership Programs

 During the winter season, cover crops are a primary focus.
 Cover crops are plants grown to produce living “cover” on fallow ground between subsequent cash crops.
 This living cover provides so many benefits: erosion is reduced, soil health indicators are increased, water availability and infiltration are enhanced, weeds are suppressed, pest and disease cycles are broken, and biodiversity is increased.